Home Educating a Sensory Child

 A sensory child could have a hard time spending long periods paying attention in class.
 They begin tuning out or even acting up, getting in trouble with the teacher.
 This can happen several times a day.

 The whole class can’t take a break just because your child wants one, but in a home environment, that’s exactly what happens.
-You can stop if you suspect your sensory child needs to take a breather, get up, or otherwise pause the lesson.
+You can stop if you suspect your sensory child needs to take a breather, get up, or otherwise pause what you are doing.
 Then, after five or 10 minutes (maybe more), you can resume, hopefully with your child’s renewed interest.

 Learning That Suits Your Child

-Another great benefit of home educating sensory children is how you can customise the curriculum.
-On days when your child is having a lot of processing problems, perhaps you shorten what you are doing, or go with a lesson that engages them more.
+Another great benefit is how you can customise the curriculum.
+On days when your child is having a lot of processing problems, perhaps you shorten what you are doing, or go with an activity that engages them more.

 You can also teach at a pace that suits your child or at a level that’s appropriate to their current educational background and learning abilities.